viamrobotics/ocean-prefilter/README.md

 Strong motion of the waves or bobbing up-and-down of the boat can trigger the pre-filter.

+This vision service only returns one label classification called _TRIGGER_ with a confidence of 1.0.

 ## Config

 You can download it from the viam Registry at [ocean-prefilter](https://app.viam.com/module/viam-labs/ocean-prefilter)